Fees & Funding

 The International Education Division administers Federal Loans and private study loans to eligible students from the USA studying at Mary Immaculate College.

 Please read Mary Immaculate College's US Federal Student Aid Admissions Policy before submitting a loan application.
+Please note the Default Management Plan currently in place in MIC.

 American students attending Mary Immaculate College are eligible to receive the following types of US student loans: